What is the Peter Principle?

 From the employee’s point of view

 So what happens when you reach the level where the cream gets sour?
 Well then you've already left the state where you reach your awesome goals and you slowly start to get dissatisfied with your current achievements and success.
 The perception of you is perceived differently.
-Everybody is more and more watching your hard skills, like arriving at work on time or having a good attitude.
-A important point to mention is that mere incompetence is often not enough to cause the employee to be fired from the position.
+Everybody is more and more watching your soft skills, like arriving at work on time or having a good attitude instead of watching your hard skills and ask.
+An important point to mention is that mere incompetence is often not enough to cause the employee to be fired from the position.
 Ordinarily, only extreme incompetence causes dismissal.

 How to overcome this behavior

-A possible solution for this problem is to provide adequate skill training for employees which receeiving a promotion, and to ensure the training is appropriate for the position to which they have been promoted.
+A possible solution for this problem is to provide adequate skill training for employees which receiving a promotion and to ensure the training is appropriate for the position to which they have been promoted.